Plea deal in California officer killing that fed Trump fight

 “I stopped at a store and I bought more beer.
 I had been drinking all day and all night,” he recited in Spanish from a prepared statement.
 When Singh stepped away from his car during the stop, “I shot multiple times out of the window.
 Corporal Singh was shot and died.”

-Three fellow officers, his widow, mother and brother all told of a man who his widow said “always did the right thing.”
+Three fellow officers, his widow and brother all told of a man who his widow said “always did the right thing.”
 He kept feeding those who were homeless, she said, yet worried that the police chief would be upset because they had taken to living in a Newman parking lot.

 “We are more of a family than a department” with just 11 officers, Newman Police Department Cpl.
 Edgar Lopez said. ”Christmas time will never be the same for our department and the Singh family.”